A helping hand when you need us.

 A: If you are in financial crisis you can call the Scottish Welfare Fund on 0141 276 1177 and apply for a Crisis Grant for living expenses.
-You could also call into our office for a referral to the local foodbank if you feel that is appropriate.
+You can also call into our office for a referral to the local foodbank if you feel that is appropriate.

-Q: I have received a questionnaire from Employment and Support Allowance or Personal Independence Allowance.
+Q: I have received a questionnaire from the Department of Work & Pensions (DWP) about Employment & Support Allowance or Personal Independence Payment.
+What do I do?

 Q: When will I get my Warm Home Discount Payment?